-Under the terms of the Repurchase Program, the Company could purchase shares of Common Stock on a discretionary basis from time to time through open market repurchases or privately negotiated transactions or through other means, including by entering into Rule 10b5-1 trading plans or accelerated share repurchase programs, in each case, during an "open window" and when the Company did not possess material non-public information.
+Under the terms of the New Repurchase Program, the Company may purchase shares of Common Stock on a discretionary basis from time to time through open market repurchases or privately negotiated transactions or through other means, including by entering into Rule 10b5-1 trading plans or accelerated share repurchase programs, in each case, during an "open window" and when the Company does not possess material non-public information.

-The timing, manner, price and amount of shares repurchased under the Repurchase Program depended on a variety of factors, including stock price, trading volume, market conditions, corporate and regulatory requirements and other general business considerations.
-Prior to expiration, the Repurchase Program could be modified, suspended or discontinued at any time without prior notice.
+The timing, manner, price and amount of shares repurchased under the New Repurchase Program depends on a variety of factors, including stock price, trading volume, market conditions, corporate and regulatory requirements and other general business considerations.
+The New Repurchase Program may be modified, suspended or discontinued at any time without prior notice.

-Repurchases under the Repurchase Program could be funded from the Company's existing cash and cash equivalents, future cash flow or proceeds of borrowings or debt offerings.
+Repurchases under the New Repurchase Program may be funded from the Company's existing cash and cash equivalents, future cash flow or proceeds of borrowings or debt offerings.